SpazzTL/SpazzTL.github.io/docs/korean.md

 This is often the most challenging, yet ultimately rewarding and time-consuming, part of language learning: immersion.
 Once a foundational vocabulary (recommended 500 words or more [Depends on content you want to engage with.]) is established, active engagement with Korean content and self-challenge can begin.
 Fortunately, several tools and workflows can make this process **much** easier and more bearable.

 ### Kimchi Reader
-If you don't want to set everything up yourself, Kimchi reader is a great PAID alternative, try the 1 month free trial and decide if you want to pay monthly for it. [:octicons-arrow-right-24:Korean Resources](koreanresources.md)
+If you don't want to set everything up yourself, Kimchi reader is a great PAID alternative, try the 7 day free trial and decide if you want to pay monthly for it. [:octicons-arrow-right-24:Korean Resources](koreanresources.md)

 Otherwise the guide to setup everything yourself is below!